 What if I told you that the fear you face is an illusion; it’s not real?
 What would happen to your world if you faced down fear and refused to live by imagined threats, but instead chose a deliberate faith?
 How would that affect how you live?

 Fear is a choice, just as faith is.
-When we live by fear, we believe that satan’s lies are factual and God’s provision and power are an illusion.
+When we live by fear, we believe that satan’s lies are factual and God’s provision and perfect power are an illusion.
 No amount of bold proclamations erases that reality.
 Are you ready to accept this when you allow yourself to be fearful?
 This is what we must accept if we live according to the lying dictates of fear.

 Faith, however, is a choice to accept that God’s truth and power are fact and He is greater than any power on earth.
 When you deliberately follow God in obedience, you are facing your fear and calling satan’s bluff.
 We experienced this firsthand in the wilderness as we lived our faith and faced fear head on.